Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- What signs of bleeding warrant urgent evaluation?
+- What bleeding signs require urgent evaluation?

 Authoritative Sources